Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Finally, the 90db siren is exceptionally loud and will certainly startle anybody who hears it.
 It is very well made and would be excellent for scaring away would-be intruders.

 This is a solid effort from D-Link.
 The picture quality is excellent, as is the sound and the spotlight is as bright as you’ll need.
-This would be one of the great all-rounders on this list were it not for the sub-par motion detection, which scuppers an otherwise very good spotlight camera system.
+This would be one of the great all-rounders on this list were it not for the sub-par motion detection, which scuppers an otherwise very good spotlight cam system.

 Imou Outdoor Spotlight Cam

-The Imou outdoor security camera captures full HD images using advanced PIR algorithms.
+The Imou outdoor security spotlight cam captures full HD images using advanced PIR algorithms.
 It also compresses data using H.265, meaning that you can capture high quality footage at regular intervals without filling up your memory allocation too quickly.
 It is weatherproof to an IP65 rating and can film in the dark.
 On paper, then, this is a camera that seems to be ready for anything.

 …But is it?